Skip to main contentSkip to main navigationSkip to footer content

 ELIGIBILITY & REQUIREMENTS

-AS A FIRST-TIME COLLEGE STUDENT, YOU MUST MEET THESE ELIGIBILITY REQUIREMENTS FOR THE SANTIAGO CANYON COLLEGE PROMISE SCHOLARSHIP BY THE NEXT PRIORITY DEADLINE: May 31st, 2026
+AS A FIRST-TIME COLLEGE STUDENT, YOU MUST MEET THESE ELIGIBILITY REQUIREMENTS FOR THE SANTIAGO CANYON COLLEGE PROMISE SCHOLARSHIP:

 • First-time college student - No college units taken at any higher education institution other than units taken while in high school.